Michael Matthews (cyclist): Team BikeExchange-Jayco

 5th in Gent–Wevelgem and 6th in Milan–San Remo.
 He rode Le Tour, but did not win any stages.
 He finished 2nd in the points classification, the second highest finish of his career, losing to Mark Cavendish 337–291.

 In 2022 he had top 10 finishes in Brabantse Pijl, the Amstel Gold Race and 2022 Milan-San Remo.
 He won the first stage at the Volta a Catalunya, his first victory with Team BikeExchange.
 This victory was overshadowed as it was the stage where one of his primary rivals, Sonny Colbrelli, had a near fatal heart attack after crossing the finish line.
 In June he won the black jersey during the COVID marred 2022 Tour de Suisse.
 During the 2022 Tour de France he suffered two defeats in back to back stages; finishing 2nd to his friend Tadej Pogačar, and then the next day to rival Wout Van Aert.
 On stage 14 he got involved in a breakaway and survived to the final climb outlasting all of the breakaway riders except Alberto Bettiol.
 It looked as though he was about to be defeated again, when he appeared to suffer from cramps and Bettiol rode away from him on the final climb.
 Matthews was able to recover, catch and drop Bettiol, and solo to the line for his first Tour win this decade.

+In the 2023 Giro d'Italia Matthews won Stage 3 ahead of Mads Pederson in a bunch sprint.
+It was his first stage win at the Giro since 2015.